Maxine Cheshire, Post reporter and columnist with ‘the guts of a cat burglar,’ dies at 90

 Sixteen years later, she did become a reporter at the Harlan Daily Enterprise, one of the first steps in a journalism career that ultimately led her to The Washington Post, where she was a tenacious reporter and society columnist for more than 25 years.

-Ms. Cheshire, who took a hard-news approach to what was often seen as a superficial beat, embarrassed occupants of the White House, uncovered the “Koreagate” influence-peddling scandal of the 1970s and faced the fury of at least one peeved Hollywood star, died Dec.
+Ms. Cheshire, who embarrassed occupants of the White House, uncovered the “Koreagate” influence-peddling scandal of the 1970s and faced the fury of at least one peeved Hollywood star, died Dec.
 31 at her home in McAllen, Tex.
 She was 90.

 The cause was cardiovascular disease, said a son, Marc Cheshire.

-Ms. Cheshire came to The Post in 1954 as a reporter for the section then known as the “women’s pages.”
-She covered social gatherings, embassy parties and the lives of women in Washington, but she approached the beat as if she were reporting from a murder scene.
+Ms. Cheshire came to The Post in 1954, hoping to be a crime reporter but was assigned to the section then known as “For and About Women.”
+She covered social gatherings, embassy parties and the lives of women in Washington, approaching the beat as if she were investigating a murder scene.
+She ended up as one of the paper’s most feared reporters.

 “Some women are interested in needlepoint,” she told Time magazine in 1977.
 “I’m interested in organized crime.”

-Ms. Cheshire, who had four children, insisted on a flexible work schedule, and often worked late hours from her cluttered office or from her car, a repainted Checker cab.
+Ms. Cheshire, who had four children, insisted on a flexible work schedule and often worked late hours in her cluttered office or from her car, a repainted Checker cab.
 She ran up annual telephone bills of $25,000.

 “I once told an editor at The Post,” she wrote in a memoir, “that all I need to get a story is a roll of dimes and a telephone booth — I can find out anything with a telephone.”